 Thanksgiving Snacks Set the Stage

 You know how good fruit is for them – so if you find yourself in that boat, swing by the supermarket and pick up a fruit platter.
-Then watch it disappear at the kid’s table.
+Then watch it disappear at the kid’s table!

-Moms, dads, and kids all love feasting on de rigueur snacks like chips with ranch dip -- but there are so many substitutes that even the staunchest fan of creamy ranch will enjoy.
+Moms, dads, and kids all love feasting on de rigueur snacks like chips with ranch dip -- but there are so many substitutes that even the staunchest fans of creamy ranch will enjoy.

-There are also a host of healthier chip options out there too that’ll keep many a chip fan happy.
+There are also a host of healthier chip options out there to keep many a chip fan happy.
 Bean chips, taro chips, you name it – it’s all available.
-Even seaweed, which is so good for teeth and bones might win a few folks over.
+Even seaweed, which is so good for teeth and bones, might win a few folks over.

-Festive snacking doesn’t have to be a guilty indulgence – in November, or any other time of the year.
-Getting your kids to snack healthy this month can help establish a great, healthy habit to last them a lifetime.
+Festive snacking doesn’t have to be a guilty indulgence in November, or any other time of the year.
+Getting your kids to snack healthy this month can help establish a great, healthy habit to last them a lifetime!